Awesome Things to do in Florida that you will need to add to your bucket list

 6 - KAYAK TO CALADESI ISLAND IS A MUST THING TO DO IN FLORIDA

-- Spend the day at the island, swimming, working on your tan and relaxing on this tranquil paradise.
+- Spend the day at the island, swimming, working on your tan, and relaxing in this tranquil paradise.

 - Go kayak on the 3-miles trail exploring the mangrove forest.

 - Enjoy the bird sanctuary, including ospreys, pink roseate spoonbills, eagles, and hundreds of migratory birds.

 - Go kayaking around the island, as in the clear water you spot the local wildlife – spot dolphins, horseshow crabs, live shells, and stingrays.
 Occasionally you will also spot manatees.

 - You can rent a kayak at Sail Honeymoon.

 - You can take a ferry from Honeymoon Island or Clearwater Beach to go visit Caladesi Island.